The AS21 Redback is an advanced infantry fighting vehicle (IFV) proposed by the South Korean company Hanwha Defense for the Australian Army.

 AS21 Redback IFV design and features

 The Redback IFV is designed to provide improved protection and high mobility while providing superior crew comfort.
-It will be integrated with a proven digital battle management system (BMS).
-The combat weight of the vehicle will be 42t.
+It will be integrated with a proven digital battle management system.

-The armoured vehicle will be manned by three crew members, including driver, commander and gunner while its rear compartment will be capable of accommodating eight dismounted troops.
+The armoured vehicle will be manned by three crew members – driver, commander and gunner – while its rear compartment will be capable of accommodating six dismounted troops.

-The vehicle will offer armour protection options from STANAG Levels 2 to 6 and will be equipped with an advanced active protection system (APS) that can defend incoming line-of-sight guided anti-tank missiles / projectiles.
-The Iron Fist APS equipped with integrated radars and electro-optics will enable the Redback to detect, classify, and counter several threats.
+The vehicle will offer armour protection options from STANAG Levels 2–6 and will be equipped with an advanced active protection system (APS) that can defend incoming line-of-sight guided anti-tank missiles/projectiles.
+The Iron Fist APS equipped with integrated radars and electro-optics will enable the Redback to detect, classify and counter several threats.

 Armament of the AS21 Redback